MicrosoftDocs/power-automate-docs/articles/desktop-flows/console.md

 ## Switch organization

-For cases that a user is member of more than one tenants, they can switch between them by selecting their alias at the top right of the console window and clicking on **Switch organziation**.
+For cases that a user is member of more than one tenants, they can switch between them by selecting their alias at the top right of the console window and clicking on **Switch organization**.

 ![Switch tenants.](./media/console/switch-tenant.png)